Chocobozzz/PeerTube/README.md

 In addition to visitors using WebTorrent to share the load among them, instances can help each other by caching one another's videos.
 This way even small instances have a way to show content to a wider audience, as they will be shouldered by friend instances (more about that in our <a href="/support/doc/redundancy.md">redundancy guide</a>).
 </p>
 <p align="right">
 Content creators can get help from their viewers in the simplest way possible: a support button showing a message linking to their donation accounts or really anything else.
-No more pay-per-view and advertisments that hurt visitors and <strike>incentivize</strike> alter creativity (more about that in our <a href="./FAQ.md">FAQ</a>).
+No more pay-per-view and advertisements that hurt visitors and <strike>incentivize</strike> alter creativity (more about that in our <a href="./FAQ.md">FAQ</a>).
 </p>

 ---